prantikaC/Detection-of-Pneumonia-from-X-Ray-Images-of-Lungs-Using-CNN/README.md

 # Pre- processing

-Please rename "train_NORMAL" and "train_PNEUMONIA" to "NORMAL" and "PNEUMONIA" instead and put the two folders in a single forlder called "train"
+Please rename "train_NORMAL" and "train_PNEUMONIA" to "NORMAL" and "PNEUMONIA" instead and put the two folders in a single folder called "train"